Shawmont station: History

 The building that became Shawmont station was constructed in 1826 as the private country residence of Nathan Nathans.
-The 18′ by 36′ stone house was constructed of local schist and its design is attributed to renowned architect William Strickland.
+The 18x36 ft stone house was constructed of local schist and its design is attributed to renowned architect William Strickland.
 Nathans owned this house for only four years, as in 1830 he sold it to a local grain mill operator John Wise.
 The area soon entered a phase of rapid industrialization.
 The following year the Pennsylvania Legislature granted a charter to the Philadelphia, Germantown and Norristown Railroad (PG&N).
 The line's southern route along the Schuylkill River came through by 1834 and in close proximity to the house.
 In 1835 rail service started and the house was sold to lumber businessman Henry Croskey who added it to his adjacent property.
 Croskey renovated the building as a passenger shelter and freight office for his lumber business and named it “Green Tree Station”.
 In 1857, Croskey sold Green Tree Station and its grounds to the Railroad.

 On December 1, 1870, the PG&N was leased by the Philadelphia and Reading Railway (later the Reading Company).
 The station then underwent extensive renovations.
 A bay window replaced the center doorway and the first floor altered to accommodate a telegraph operator and ticket window.
 A waiting room was created by removing the windows toward the platform and converted them into doorways.
 A rear addition provided housing for a resident Station Master.
 In 1873 the competing Pennsylvania Railroad had built a station in nearby Chester County, which was also named “Green Tree”.
 The Reading then changed Green Tree Station in Philadelphia County to Shawmont Station, for local resident and inventor Thomas Shaw.

 By 1884, the Pennsylvania Railroad had joined the competition with the Schuylkill Branch, a line that ran parallel to the Norristown line with a Shawmont station of its own.